-Most pediatric dentists will agree that regular dental care should begin by the time a child is 1 year old.
-And most children should have a dental check-up at least twice each year after that.
+Most pediatric dentists will agree that regular dental care should begin when a child gets their first tooth or no later than the child's first birthday.
+Most children should have a dental check-up at least twice each year after that.
 Some children may need evaluations and care more often.
-The American Academy of Pediatric Dentistry (AAPD) advises the following:
+Experts advise the following:

 Clean the infant's mouth with gauze or use a soft infant toothbrush after feedings and at bedtime.